emnnipal/react-ts-vite/README.md

 ## Tech Stack

-- React JS with vite
+- React JS with Vite
 - TypeScript
 - Jest for testing